Sung-Yoon Lee: Career

-Lee first joined the faculty of The Fletcher School as the adjunct assistant professor of international politics in 1998 and until 2005.
+Upon completing his PhD, Lee joined the faculty of The Fletcher School of Law and Diplomacy as the adjunct assistant professor of international politics in 1998 and until 2005.
 Concurrently he was also the visiting assistant professor of history at Tufts university starting in 2000 and until 2005.
 Between 2005 and 2006 he was the Kim Koo Research Associate at the Korea Institute, Harvard University.
 In 2007 he resumed his position at the Fletcher School, and in 2012 became the first holder of the newly created chair Kim Koo-Korea Foundation Assistant Professor of Korean Studies.
+He held that position until 2023, afterwards becoming a fellow at the Woodrow Wilson International Center for Scholars for one year.
+In 2025 he joined the Korean think tank Sejong Institute's Center for Korean Peninsula Strategy, as a Principal Fellow.

-He teaches International Relations of the United States and East Asia 1945 to Present, United States and East Asia, Politics of the Korean Peninsula: Foreign and Inter-Korean Relations, and North Korean State and Society.
+He has taught International Relations of the United States and East Asia 1945 to Present, United States and East Asia, Politics of the Korean Peninsula: Foreign and Inter-Korean Relations, and North Korean State and Society.

 Lee has also been an adjunct assistant professor of Asian studies at Bowdoin College in 2000, and the visiting professor of Korean studies at Sogang University in 2007, and at Seoul National University from 2012 to 2016.

 From 1999 until 2013 Lee was an associate in research at the Korea Institute, Harvard University.
-There he launched a new seminar series, the “Kim Koo Forum on U.S.-Korea Relations”, in 2005.
+There he launched a new seminar series, the "Kim Koo Forum on U.S.-Korea Relations", in 2005.
 He is a former research fellow with the National Asia Research Program, a joint initiative by the National Bureau of Asian Research and the Woodrow Wilson International Center for Scholars.
 Lee has attended numerous conferences as a speaker, moderator and interpreter.
-He is also a frequent commentator on Korean affairs on radio, television and print.
+He is also a frequent commentator on Korean affairs on radio, television and print, with The Guardian calling him "among the most insightful and prescient chroniclers" on the behavior of North Korea's regime.
 Lee has also testified in the United States Congress to provide expert advice on North Korea policy issues.